strohs/java-design-patterns/src/patterns/creational/prototype.md

 * in Java we can implement prototype pattern using clone() method
 * objects which have a majority of immutable state are good candidates for prototypes
 * when implementing prototype, pay attention to whether or not you need a deep/shallow copy
-* also insure that the clone is "initialized" (or state is reset) before returning the cloned object
+* also ensure that the clone is "initialized" (or state is reset) before returning the cloned object